 There are a range of benefit advice services available across Newcastle.
 Read the ‘Where to get benefit advice‘ booklet.

-- Newcastle Student Law Office at Northumbria University – offers a free legal service to members of the public facing a range of legal issues including benefits appeals.
+- Newcastle Student Law Office at Northumbria University offers a free legal service to people with a range of legal issues including benefits appeals.

 Other Useful Information